 Here are some recently asked questions

+Why are my undelivered parcels returned to Ware and not Buntingford Post Office?
 We have checked with Buntingford Post Office who say that if your undelivered parcel is returned to Ware you will receive a card giving you the option to either have the parcel re-delivered or left with a neighbour.
 For a small fee you can have your parcel delivered to Buntingford Post Office for collection.

 I've just moved to Buntingford.
 How do I sort out my Council Tax & Refuse Collection for my new home?
 Welcome to Buntingford!
 Your Council Tax & Refuse Collection are both organised by East Hertfordshire District Council.
 They can be contacted via their website www.eastherts.gov.uk, or via phone on 01279 655261.
 You can either use an online form on their website to request a wheelie bin & arrange to pay your Council Tax or you can ring the number and ask for 'Waste & Recycling' or 'Council Tax'.
 You can also register to vote via East Herts Council.

 If there are any other things you're unsure about, feel free to contact us.
 We are happy to help!

 Will our Council Tax fall?
 Why is nothing simple?
 Unfortunately the answer isn't.
 Your Council Tax is made up of 4 elements - Herts County, East Herts District, Hertfordshire Police and the Parish (i.e. us).
 The first three elements are the same across the District, that is, every household pays the same amount in each band.
 Those three authorities control how much that is.